 At the end of the day, all four must be owned, anchored, and facilitated by HR, with strong local ownership across the business to truly succeed.

-1. Create a Strategic Framework
+1. Create a Strategic Employee Experience Framework

 Building an employee-centered organization starts at the top.
 You need genuine buy-in from your executive board and senior management.
 Without their focus and commitment, employee experience risks becoming just another "nice-to-have".